algorithmiaio/dev-center/_pages/administration/admin-panel/workers.md

 title: Workers
 ---

 The Workers page lists information about your cluster's Kubernetes worker nodes.
-To view the pods running on a worker node, see the [nodes](./687281) page.
+To view the pods running on a worker node, see [Nodes](/developers/administration/admin-panel/nodes).

 The table lists the following information: